DanB91/dcpu/dcpu-test/README.md

 	001d: 0001 001c 0018 | 000b 000b 0000 0000 0000 0000 0000 0000 | ffff 0000 0000 | assert_eq.dasm:10 | set pc, pop
 	000a: 0000 001f 0000 | 000b 000b 0000 0000 0000 0000 0000 0000 | ffff 0000 0000 | memchr_test.dasm:9 | exit

 ### Clock speed

 The `-c N` flag defines the cpu's clock speed in nanoseconds.
 Set this to a higher value to slow the CPU down.
 Combined with `-t`, this can be a powerful debugging tool.

+### Profiling

+Using the `-p <path>` switch, we can write profiling data to the given file.
+The output file can be used by the `dcpu-prof` tool to query and analyze profiling data for a given program.

+Among other things, it lists cpu cycle costs for each and every instruction that was executed.
+This is tied to the original source code through the use of debug symbols.

 ### Dependencies